Wisdom is a State of the Soul

 "Then [given what has been agreed,] no one willingly goes after bad or what he thinks to be bad; it is not in human nature (ἐν ἀνθρώπου φύσει), apparently, to do so—to wish to go after what one thinks is bad in preference to the good; and when compelled to choose one of two bads, nobody will choose the greater when he may choose the lesser" (Protagoras 358c).

-Socrates, as Plato represents him, thought that human beings seem to work this way and that questioning in dialectic shows that others are committed to believing this too.
+Socrates thought that desire in human beings works this way and that questioning in dialectic shows that Protaagoras and the many are committed to believing this too.

 Looking Forward in the Platonic Dialogues